This post may contain affiliate links. Please read our disclosure policy.

 It’s best not to freeze this side dish.
 It will still be safe to eat up to 6 months after freezing, but once thawed its texture will change quite dramatically, so it’s best to avoid it if you can.

 This delicious creamed corn is the perfect addition to any Thanksgiving table this year.
 It’s so quick to make, so it’s a great last minute side to do on the stovetop while your turkey is resting!
+Plus you can focus on making other Thanksgiving recipes ahead of time instead.

 More easy side dishes: